clhexdumpyard/android_device_blu_life_one_x2/README.md

 Device tree for Blu Life One X2 (BLOX2).
 Https://thealaskalinuxuser.wordpress.com

-Under developement!
+Marshmallow - Under developement!
 WIP by the AlaskaLinuxUser

-As of 08/17/2018 Build
+As of 08/17/2018 Build - Marshmallow
 What works:
 + USB/MTP/PTP/ADB
 + Sound